 Therefore, by putting a stop loss, you are limiting your losses.
 You are booking a loss at 5% and avoiding the scenario in case the trade might turn out ‘sour’ and the share price falls more than 5% (say 7 or 10%).

-Stop-loss can be used to for both short-term and long-term.
+Stop-loss can be used for both short-term and long-term, but mostly effective for day traders.
 Further, most brokers do not charge extra for this type of order, making it more effective for the traders.

 2. Advantages of using a stop loss.

-Here are few of the top reasons to use stop loss
+Here are a few of the top reasons to use stop loss

-c.
-To maintain ‘Risk and Reward’: It’s really important to maintain risk and reward while trading.
+- To maintain ‘Risk and Reward’: It’s really important to maintain risk and reward while trading.
 For a specific reward, you should be stubborn that you will take only a fixed amount of risk.
-For example, you can define that you’ll take only 2%, 5% or 8% risk for getting that much profit.
+For example, you can define that you’ll take only 2%, 5%, or 8% risk for getting that much profit.
 And, a stop loss helps you to maintain your ‘risk and reward’.

-d.
-Promotes discipline: It’s really important to detach yourself from market emotions.
-Stop loss helps you to stick to your strategy and promotes a disciplined trading.
+- Promotes discipline: It’s really important to detach yourself from market emotions.
+Stop loss helps you to stick to your strategy and promotes disciplined trading.

 There are a number of stop-loss strategies to be followed while trading.
-Here’s a video by Market Gurukul, which can help to learn some of them.
+Here’s a video by Market Gurukul that can help to learn some of them.

 Note: If you want to learn more technical analysis, I would personally recommend you to watch Market Gurukul videos (Freely available on their youtube channel).
 You can learn excellent technical strategies there.